grensen/neural_network_benchmark/README.md

 ## Modern C# Optimization

 When it comes to modern C#, this article [Performance Improvements in .NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/) by Stephen Toub is the first place to look.
-Perhaps the most relevant new feature are <span> arrays, which are used everywhere in my code.
+Perhaps the most relevant new feature are Span arrays, which are used everywhere in my code.
 Furthermore, there have been significant improvements in internal functions like Span1.CopyTo(Span2).

 ## Parallel Execution